stomaras/Javascript-From-zero-to-hero/README.md

 and checks if the syntax of the code that we gave it, is correct so this means that the parser knows the js rules If everything is ok parser produce a Data Structure known as Abstract Syntax Tree which is then translated into machine code So the code is a set of instructions that can be executed directly by the computer's processor

+# Execution context

+A box, a container, or a wrapper which stores variables and in which a piece of our code is executed The deafult execution context is always the global context Global Execution Context is for variables and functions that are not inside of any function Code that is not inside any function associated with the global object In the browser, that's the window object
+So everything that we declare in the global context automatically gets attached to the window object in the browser declaring a variable called lastname

+lastName === window.lastName
+// True

+So the Global Execution Context is for code that is not inside of any function But what about code that is in functions ?

+Function Declaration is also on global context

+Global Execution Context -> Execution Context